What are Trusts?

 Trusts are complicated legal instruments capable of holding property and assets.
 Assets are transferred to the Trust while you’re still alive.
 That’s why Trusts are a Living Trusts, Inter Vivos Trusts or Revocable Trusts.
 With Living Trusts you

-- You are the Trustee of the Trust and receive the benefits from the assets in the Trust until your death.
+- You are the Trustee of the Trust and receive the benefits from the assets of the Trust until your death.

 - The Successor Trustee stipulated in the Trust assumes the responsibility for